ShaderWave/RandomClipPlayer/readme.md

 5. As a "OAuth redirect URL" is required, enter a link to any website - preferably one you own, or just enter a link to google. **The app doesn't use this so it's not important.**
 6. Press "Create"
 7. Once created, press "Manage" and scroll to the bottom of the page.
 Take note of the "Client ID" and "Client Secret" (press new secret if there isn't one there)
-8. Now, download the `viewer.html` file from this repository.
+8. Now, download the `viewer.html` file from [here](https://github.com/ShaderWave/RandomClipPlayer/releases/tag/v1.0).
 Save this file somewhere accessible.
 9. Open the `viewer.html` file
 10. In `CLIENT_ID` and `CLIENT_SECRET` enter the Client ID and Client Secret respectively, between the quotes.
 11. In `BROADCASTER_NAME` enter your Twitch username, between the quotes.